NEW STUDY: ALUMINUM DOES LEAK INTO LOW PH ACIDIC DRINKS LIKE KOMBUCHA

 IN LIGHT OF a scientific study testing cans of low pH drinks similar in acidity to kombucha which concluded “The coating fails to fully prevent aluminum from contaminating the drinks”, it’s time for our sector to get its house in order, or face the inevitable implications of failing to act.

-Exactly six months ago I posted my research into the potential for the corrosive attributes of low pH acidic drinks like kombucha to leach chemical residues from the porous polymer plastic-coated aluminium cans into the drinks.
+January 2025 update: Nearly a year ago I posted my research into the potential for the corrosive attributes of low pH acidic drinks like kombucha to leach chemical residues from the porous polymer plastic-coated aluminium cans into the drinks.
 I concluded by urging the sector, via its self-appointed global representative Kombucha Brewers International (KBI), to take immediate action to ascertain if the packing and transiting of kombucha in “lacquered” aluminium cans was a safe option or not, and not to kick the can down the road…

-2018 was the year the touch paper was lit and brewers on both sides of the Atlantic began transitioning from glass bottles to aluminium cans en masse as cannery salesmen ramped up their cold calling of the kombucha sector to sell its cheaper and more economic packaging format for transiting soft drinks, and away from the intuitively sound medium of glass which, like kombucha, is made of four natural ingredients: sand, limestone, ash and soda.
+2018 was the year the touch paper was lit and brewers on both sides of the Atlantic began transitioning from glass bottles to aluminium cans en masse as cannery salesmen ramped up their cold calling of the kombucha sector to sell its cheaper and more economic packaging format for transiting soft drinks, and away from the intuitively sound medium of glass which, like kombucha, is made of just four natural ingredients: sand, limestone, ash and soda.

 Many brewers blinded by cost savings